Your Mix-and-Match Lower Body Workout

 How to Do It: You’ll need a small step for this exercise, just like the Side Leg Lift.
 The higher the step, the harder the exercise will be.
 With one foot, step up onto the step (which should be in front of you), placing your weight in that heel, and lift your other leg so that its foot is suspended above the step and your knee is hip height.
 Slowly lower your suspended foot back down to the floor, and then step your other foot down.
 Alternate your feet as you step up and balance.
 Perform 15 repetitions on each foot.

-Be careful not to…land too quickly.
+Be Careful Not To: land too quickly.
 As you lower your foot back to the ground from your balanced position, control the movement to work your gluteal muscles during the entire exercise.

 What It Does: Strengthens your gluteal muscles, lower back, quads and hamstrings

-Be careful not to…put your weight over your toes, which can strain your knee joints.
+Be Careful Not To: put your weight over your toes, which can strain your knee joints.
 Make sure your heels are grounded and your shin bones and spine are parallel as you squat.

 What It Does: Targets your gluteal muscles and quads

 How to Do It: Standing on your mat, hold a dumbbell in each hand with your arms down at your sides.
 Widen your stance so that one foot is forward and the other is behind you, keeping your shoulders in line with your hips and your torso erect.
 Drop down by bending your back knee toward the floor.
-As you come up, pull your naval toward your spine and squeeze your glutes.
+As you come up, pull your navel toward your spine and squeeze your glutes.
 Perform two to three sets of 12 repetitions on each side.

-Be careful not to…drop your knee all the way to the floor.
+Be Careful Not To: drop your knee all the way to the floor.
 The perfect lunge happens when both knees are at a 90-degree angle.